Please download the registration form below

 - individual is a PRACTICING Catholic, meaning you are attending Sunday Mass and receiving the Sacraments of Holy

 -a mature (16 years of age or older), fully initiated Catholic (received Sacraments of Baptism, Communion, Confirmation in the Catholic Church)

 -Married Sacramentally by a priest or deacon in the Catholic Church; or living single according to Canon Law.

 Weekend Masses are Saturday Vigil at 4:00 pm, Sunday morning at 9:00 & 11:00 a.m, & 6:00 pm.

 Weekday Masses are Monday through Friday at 7:00 AM, in the All Saints’ Chapel located in the Rectory.

-Holy Day Masses are at 7:00 AM, 12:05 PM and 7:00 p.m.
-There is no Holy Day Vigil Mass.
+Holy Day Masses are held in the Main Church at 7:00 AM, 12:05 PM and 7:00 p.m.; there is no Holy Day Vigil Mass.

 All are encouraged to participate fully in both the spiritual and social life of St. John’s, and join us in our